 Vascular vertigo – if you’re overweight, smoke, don’t get enough exercise or suffer from migraines, there is a chance you could get vascular vertigo, which is when there are issues getting a healthy blood supply to your ear.

 Post-traumatic vertigo – is exactly what it sounds like; an accident, usually within a car, can cause whiplash, head injuries or concussion affecting the inner ear.

-If you ever find yourself involuntarily riding a carousel when walking down the street, it might be a wise idea to get a hearing screening.
+If you ever find yourself involuntarily riding a carousel when walking down the street, it might be a wise idea to get a balance disorder test.
 Here at North Houston Hearing we can give you a comprehensive check and provide you with simple, straightforward advice on the next steps towards a happier, more balanced life.